openharmony/distributedhardware_device_manager/README.md

 dmClass.on('deviceStateChange', (data) => {
     this.log("deviceStateChange on:" + JSON.stringify(data));
     switch (data.action) {
-      case 0:
+      case ONLINE:
-        // ONLINE, the device is physically online break;
+        // the device is physically online
+        break;
-      case 1:
+      case READY:
-        // READY, the information between devices has been synchronized in the Distributed Data Service (DDS) module,
+        // the information between devices has been synchronized in the Distributed Data Service (DDS) module,
         // and the device is ready for running distributed services break;
-      case 2:
+      case OFFLINE:
-        // OFFLINE, the device is physically offline break;
+        // the device is physically offline
+        break;
-      case 3:
+      case CHANGE:
-        // CHANGE, the device information is changed break;
+        // the device information is changed
+        break;
       default:
         break;